-The Company has listed Eurobonds on the Channel Islands Securities Exchange with a fixed interest rate of 15% which have been purchased by Equitix Fund I LP, the ultimate parent of the Company.
+The Company has listed Eurobonds on The International Stock Exchange with a fixed interest rate of 15% which have been purchased by Equitix Fund I LP, the ultimate parent of the Company.
 These form the primary source of funding for the Company.
-The debt terms are comparable to the applicable terms for similar listed debt instruments in the current market so, therefore, the Directors believe that the loan note value in these financial statements reflects fair value at the balance sheet date.
+The debt terms are comparable to the applicable terms for similar listed debt instruments in the current market, therefore, the Directors believe that the loan note value in these financial statements reflects fair value at the balance sheet date.